bitshifter/bitshifter.github.io/_posts/2019-07-10-introducing-glam-and-mathbench.md

 are wonderful language features, but I didn't see a great reason to use them in `glam`.

-Using SSE2 for storage would complicate generics, as I think 2 generic types would be required, a scalar type (e.g. `f32`) and a generic for the storage type (`__m128` if available), that already sounds complicated!
+Using SIMD types for storage would complicate generics, as I think 2 generic types would be required, a scalar type (e.g. `f32`) and a generic for the storage type (e.g. `__m128` if available), that already sounds complicated!

 That's not to say that `glam` will never contain vectors of integer or generic types, but for the sake of simplicity I wanted to avoid them for a while until